 Technically, Flywheel has ticket and email support rolled into one as you submit a ticket via the Flywheel website but get a response via email and can continue the conversation there.
 My last email interaction must have been at a busy time as both the U.S. and Europe customers would have been active.

 However, I still got a reply under 30 minutes from the moment I submitted the ticket.
 It was regarding where I can find my total account billing (I was looking at the same place on my dashboard as for a website specific dashboard).
 I also had some more questions regarding when and how my add-on CDN will be billed.
 The support representative answered all three questions and included a screenshot of where to find my billing.
 As always, they were very courteous and friendly as well.

-A great relief when it comes to Flywheel’s storage and bandwidth limits is that they won’t take down your website or automatically charge you for over usage should you exceed them.
-Instead, they will contact you if your account regularly experiences overages and give you the option to upgrade your plan.
+One great thing about Flywheel is that it won’t shut down your website if you exceed your bandwidth limits.
+It also doesn’t automatically charge you for overages.
+Instead, they’ll contact you if your website frequently goes over the resource limits and give you the option to upgrade your plan.

 Cancellation and Refund

 Ironically, Flywheel makes it even easier to cancel your subscription than to sign up.
 To their credit, they never want to make you feel “locked in,” so they’ve got a refund policy of three days (72 hours) for monthly billing and 30 days for annual billing from the last moment you were billed.